brpuneet898/mtech-oops-course-material/README.md

 # Material for Object Oriented Programming Course(MTech 2025)

 This repository contains the material for the Object Oriented Programming course for MTech 2025.
 The course is designed to provide students with a comprehensive understanding of object-oriented programming concepts and principles.
-The subject was taught by Dr. Neelesh S. Upadhye at IIT Madras and delivered in July 2025 semester for MTech students.
+The subject was taught by Prof. Neelesh S. Upadhye at IIT Madras and delivered in July 2025 semester for MTech students.

 ## Week 1